 - All presentations must be made in English.
 Teams must use PowerPoint 2010 (or 2007) for their presentations.
 PowerPoint files will be loaded on to a computer in the presentation room.

-- Each team will receive copies (one per team member, thus 4 if possible, only pertaining to the core slides and not Q&A) of their presentation once it has been handed in to the competition officials.
+- Each team will receive copies (one per team member) of their presentation once it has been handed in to the competition officials.

 - Before the competition starts, each team will be given access to the presentation rooms to check the facilities.